todak2000/micro-blog/README.md

  - Comments functionality where users can comment on articles.
  - Authenticated users can like or unlike an article.
 While unauthenicated users can view likes only
  - Users can see number of views an article has
+ - Users can share artilce on Social Media (Facebook, Twitter and Whatsapp)

 ## Getting Started